 This means that you are most likely never to notice when your chinchilla’s activity levels are the highest unless you sleep in the same room with them which I always advise against.

-If your chinchilla seems to only do a few minutes of activity and return to snoozing, it’s completely 100% normal.
+If your chinchilla seems to only do a few minutes of activity and return to snooze, it’s completely 100% normal.

-No need to fear with this funny chinchilla behavior.
+No need to fear with this and it is a common behavior with chinchillas.

 Do Chinchillas Like Hammocks?